safoh-sassa/reservation-system/README.md

 # Painting Service Scheduler

+A powerful scheduling application built with Next.js 15, TypeScript, Material-UI, MySQL, and Prisma ORM.
-A simplified scheduling system that allows customers to request painting services for specific time slot.
-The system automatically assigns available painters based on their availability and provides alternative time slots when requested times are unavailable.
+The system enables customers to effortlessly book painting services for specific time slots.
+It intelligently auto-assigns available painters based on their availability and uses advanced caching strategies to ensure fast performance, even with large-scale databases.
+When a requested slot is taken, the system promptly suggests the nearest available alternatives.

 ## Features